cloudfoundry/os-conf-release/README.md

 - configure resolv.conf search domain (job: `resolv`)
 - change TCP keepalive kernel args (job: `tcp_keepalive`)
 - apply arbitrary sysctls (job: `sysctl`)
+- disable port forwarding (job: `harden_sshd`)
+  - Note: use with caution, as this can have unintended consequences on features such as SSH Access and Tunneling.

 See https://github.com/cloudfoundry-incubator/windows-utilities-release for Windows OS configuration.